SamiHaddouti/Watson-Assistant-Spotify-Tutorial/README.md

 ## Building the Watson Assistant

 Now go back to the IBM Cloud Website and search for the Watson Assistant.
 There you can create a new instance.
 Launch it and navigate to the Skills.
 Click on Create Skill, select the Dialog Skill and then Upload Skill.
-Download the Spotify-Skill file from this repository  and upload it to the assistant.
+Download the skill-Spotify-Search file from this repository  and upload it to the assistant.

 ![5 Watson Skill](readme_images/5_watson_skill.png)